Role Of Youth In Nation Building: Shaping The Future Of Rising India

 Enhanced Employability

 NISM certifications are not only advantageous, but they are also often mandatory for many roles in the financial sector.
 By ensuring students graduate with these certifications, NBS is giving them a significant edge in the job market.
-Partner financial institutions like Yes Bank, Bajaj finserve and HDFC securities can prioritize NBS students for roles in trading, compliance, and research, opening doors to exciting career opportunities.
+Partner financial institutions like Yes Bank, Bajaj Finserv, and HDFC Securities can prioritize NBS students for roles in trading, compliance, and research, opening doors to exciting career opportunities.
 Additionally, the global recognition of NISM certifications in markets like GCC and ASEAN provides students with international career prospects, broadening their horizons beyond the domestic job market.

 NBS students at NISM campus